PADDLERS: YOUR ACTIONS CAN HELP PROTECT YOUR WATERS!

 What You Should Know

 Clean boating applies to everyone who recreates on the water.
 Whether you kayak, raft, SUP, tube, or just enjoy being on the water, invasive species affect you whether you realize it or not.
+Always Clean, Drain, and Dry when moving between waterbodies.
+When possible, all types of watercraft should be inspected professionally between launches.

 Frequently Asked Questions